Madame-Aehm/CAB-Project-4-Spikes/spike22/notes.md

 ## Password Encyption

 - We're going to use a library called [**BCrypt**](https://www.npmjs.com/package/bcrypt) to help us encrypt passwords.
-This means, that even though we can see the password property in our database, it will have been scrambled into an unrecognizable code, keeping our user's data safe and private, even from us!
+This means that even though we can see the password property in our database, it will have been scrambled into an unrecognizable code, keeping our users' data safe and private, even from us!
 The first step is to install the package.

 - Create a folder called 'lib' (for libraries), or 'utils' (for utilities).
 This is where we can store all extra 'helper' functions that we write or import.
 Create a `.js` file for bycrypt.
 We're going to write two main functions using the bcrypt library - one to **hash** the password into a code, and the other will be to **compare** the hashed password in our database to the unhashed password entered by the user for authentication.

-- The two steps of encrypting a password are to generate [**salt**](https://itecnote.com/tecnote/what-are-salt-rounds-and-how-are-salts-stored-in-bcrypt/) with `bcrypt.genSalt()`, which is then used to **hash** with `bcrypt.hash()`.
+- The two steps of encrypting a password are to generate [**salt**](https://itecnote.com/tecnote/what-are-salt-rounds-and-how-are-salts-stored-in-bcrypt/) with `bcrypt.genSalt()`, which is then used to hash with `bcrypt.hash()`.
 BCrypt docs show how this can be done in one or two seperate functions.
 We'll put it together in one function using async/await, make sure to export it so it can be used in your register function.
 You will have to specify how many **salt rounds** - the more rounds, the higher the **cost factor**, and so the longer it will take to scramble and unscramble the data.
 The recommended default is 10:

 ```js
 import bcrypt from "bcrypt";